kubevirt/kubevirt.github.io/_posts/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 In this session, Steve and Chandra provide an introduction to the KubeVirt project, which turns Kubernetes into an orchestration engine for not just application containers but virtual machine workloads as well.
-This provides a unified development platform where developers can build, modify, and deploy applications made up of both Application Containers as well as Virtual Machines (VM) in a common, shared environment.
+This provides a unified development platform where developers can build, modify, and deploy applications made up of both Application Containers as well as the Virtual Machines (VM) in a common, shared environment.

 They show how the KubeVirt community is continuously growing and helping with their contributions to the code in [KubeVirt GitHub repository](https://github.com/kubevirt).